todogroup/ospology/ospo-book/content/en/02-chapter.md

 - [Recommendations](#recommendations) - `💡 Recommendations`
 - [Resources](#resources) - `📚 Continue Here`

-## Introduction
+## Open Source is all about Integration

-Organizations of various types, including end-user companies, software companies, universities, and public administrations, all have a relationship with open source.
-To handle not only software responsibly but also hardware, content, and other various aspects of technology, organizations need to engage with open source.
-Establishing an organizational structure is an initial step to consolidate commitment, which is where an OSPO comes into play, as it acts as a means for organizations to support their objectives and address challenges when it comes to open source.
+Organizations of various types—including end-user companies, software vendors, universities, and public administrations—maintain a relationship with open source.
+To responsibly manage not only software but also hardware, content, and other aspects of technology, organizations must engage with open source.
+This involves finding ways to integrate such culture and operations into their IT strategy and technology and AI stacks.
+Establishing an organizational structure is a crucial first step to solidify commitment.
+This is where an Open Source Program Office (OSPO) becomes key.
+It serves as a means for organizations to support their objectives and address challenges related to open source.

+> 💡 OSPOs are all about Integration, not Isolation

+### Supply Chain and Open Source

+Sometimes, organizational stakeholders may assume that they do not use open source projects because their end product is proprietary.
+However, a closer examination of the [entire software supply chain](https://opensource.com/article/16/12/open-source-software-supply-chain) often reveals that such proprietary software contains open source dependencies or other artifacts that form the baseline.
+If the contributors working on those open source projects were to leave, the project could become obsolete or a target for security vulnerabilities.
+This, in turn, would affect the proprietary software the organization uses or sells, directly impacting its reputation, performance, or revenue

-Below are common situations where an organization, which needs to manage open source integral to its digital/IT strategy and infrastructure, can encounter issues.
-When ignored or neglected, these issues can lead to mid-term to long-term innovation bottlenecks and security vulnerabilities.
+Below are common situations where an organization, aiming to manage open source for integration into its digital/IT strategy and technology infrastructure, may encounter issues.
+If ignored or neglected, these issues can lead to mid-term and long-term innovation bottlenecks and security vulnerabilities.

 - **Vulnerability Management:** keeping track of the open source usage (software, hardware, etc) by the organization and performing risk assessments on the identified projects.
 By identifying key projects within the organization, they can prioritize securing them by tracking common vulnerabilities and exposures.